HigherLevelDev/hldk/README.md

 To access the guide, please open the [index page](guide/index.md) in the `guide` directory.
 This living document will be updated regularly with new information and examples to help you make the most of the HLDK system.

+**NOTE that the guide is a work in progress and is not complete yet....**

 ## What is this?